garden-io/garden/dashboard/README.md

 To build the dashboard, run:

 ```
+cd dashboard
-npm build
+npm run build
 ```

-This builds the dashboard into the `build` directory, from where the `garden-service` API server serves it.
+This builds the dashboard into the `garden-service/static/dashboard` directory, from where the `garden-service` API server serves it.

 ## About